 To break this down:

-So the full form of the list comprehension is as follows (though the if part is optional):
+So the full form of the list comprehension is as follows (though the if

-Where manipulation(item) is some function that takes in item and returns something new, and some_criteria is some function that returns a boolean.
+is some function that returns a boolean.
 You don’t need to create a new function - as you see from the above examples you can just put the expressions in directly, but you can also use functions for more complicated manipulations or filters.

 A complex example - let’s get the squared value of all even numbers.

-You can also use range in a list comprehension with filtering.
-For example, if you had a function is_prime which returned True if a number is prime, you could do something like this to get all the primes from 1 to 1000:
+if a number is prime, you could do something like this to get all the primes from 1 to 1000:

 Going through nested lists.